OMar01010M/Regex-to-DFA-Converter/README.md

 Example
 For the regex:

-plaintext
-Copy
-Edit
 a(b|c)*

 The script generates the following DFA:

-plaintext
-Copy
-Edit
 DFA:
 States: {0, 1, 2, 3}
 Alphabet: {'a', 'b', 'c'}